bevacqua/contra/README.md

 The emitter can be configured with the following options, too.

 - `async` Debounce listeners asynchronously.
 By default they're executed in sequence.
+- `throws` Throw an exception if an `error` event is emitted and no listeners are defined.
+Defaults to `true`.

 ```js
 var thing = λ.emitter(); // also, λ.emitter({ foo: 'bar' })